Osikanyi-The-Analyst/Osikanyi/README.md

 - 👋 Hi, I’m @Osikanyi
 - 👀 I’m interested in Data Science and Machine learning
-- 🌱 I’m currently learning Data Science via IBM Data Science Professional Program.
+- 🌱 Certified IBM Data Science Professional
 - 💞️ I’m looking to collaborate on full stack software engineering projects and data analysis.
 - 📫 How to reach me via jillskillion@gmail.com or +233550999008